heroku/buildpacks-procfile/CONTRIBUTING.md

 Cloud Native Buildpacks.
 We strive to obey these as best as possible.
 As always, thanks for contributing.

+## CNB Procfile format

+The format of a Procfile is defined in the [SPEC.md](SPEC.md) file.
+If parsing behavior differs between that description it is a bug and either the specification or parser must be updated.

 ## Governance Model: Salesforce Sponsored

 The intent and goal of open sourcing this project is to increase the contributor